-Film, Video & Photographic Arts at DePaul Universityvisual & performing arts program at DePaul University.
+Film, Video & Photographic Arts at Vassar Collegevisual & performing arts program at Vassar College.

-Here, you'll find out more about the major, including such details as the number of graduates, what degree levels are offered, ethnicity of students, average salaries, and more.
-In addition, we cover how DePaul ranks in comparison to other schools with film programs.
+We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, average starting salaries, and more.
+In addition, we cover how Vassar ranks in comparison to other schools with film programs.

 Featured Film, Video & Photographic Arts Programs